Leonidas

 When the Ephors said that he was taking but few men to Thermopylae, he said, “Too many for the enterprise on which we are going.”1

 Xerxes expected a swift and crushing victory at Thermopylae.
-He demanded the surrender of Leonidas, offering benefits to Sparta if it chose to become a pro-Persian hegemon in Greece that would exist to enforce the interests of the Empire.
+He demanded the surrender of Leonidas, offering benefits to Sparta if it chose to become a pro-Persian hegemon in Greece that would enforce the interests of the Empire.
 Leonidas, true to Spartan discipline and honor, refused to surrender.

 Ξέρξου δὲ γράψαντος αὐτῷ, “ἔξεστί σοι μὴ θεομαχοῦντι, μετ᾿ ἐμοῦ δὲ ταττομένῳ, τῆς Ἑλλάδος μοναρχεῖν,” ἀντέγραψεν, “εἰ τὰ καλὰ τοῦ βίου ἐγίγωσκες, ἀπέστης ἂν τῆς τῶν ἀλλοτρίων ἐπιθυμίας· ἐμοὶ δὲ κρείττων ὁ ὑπὲρ τῆς Ἑλλάδος θάνατος τοῦ μοναρχεῖν τῶν ὁμοφύλων.”

 Xerxes wrote to him, “It is possible for you, by not fighting against God but by ranging yourself on my side, to be the sole ruler of Greece.”
-But he wrote in reply, “If you had any knowledge of the noble things of life, you would refrain from coveting others’ possessions; but for me to die for Greece is better than to be the sole ruler over the people of my race.”
+But he wrote in reply, “If you had any knowledge of the noble things of life, you would refrain from coveting others’ possessions; but for me, to die for Greece is better than to be the sole ruler over the people of my race.”
 1

 εὐθὺς οὖν οἱ μὲν ἄλλοι πάντες ἀπηλλάγησαν, ὁ δὲ Λεωνίδης μετὰ τῶν πολιτῶν ἡρωικὰς πράξεις καὶ παραδόξους ἐπετελέσατο, ὀλίγων δ᾿ ὄντων Λακεδαιμονίων (Θεσπιεῖς γὰρ μόνους παρακατέσχε), καὶ τοὺς σύμπαντας ἔχων οὐ πλείους τῶν πεντακοσίων, ἕτοιμος ἦν ὑποδέξασθαι τὸν ὑπὲρ τῆς Ἑλλάδος θάνατον.